-Your blog theme controls the visual layout and appearance of your blog.
+Your theme controls the visual layout and appearance of your site.

-All available themes are also publicly visible at edublogs.com/themes.
+All available themes are also publicly visible at edublogs.org/themes.

-To change your theme, visit Appearance > Themes in any blog’s dashboard.
+To change your theme, visit Appearance > Themes in your dashboard.

 - Your Active theme – the current theme you are using which is displayed at the top left of your theme page.

 - Available themes – themes that you can activate.

 Themes are sorted into categories to make selecting your theme easier.

 You can search for a specific theme by entering the keyword in the search, click Search and only the themes that match will be displayed.